5monkeys/djedi-cms/docs/uri.rst

 URI
 ===

-The uri is a ``Node`` resource identifier, containing all necessary parts to lookup or persist given content.
+The uri is a ``Node`` resource identifier, containing all necessary parts needed to make a djedi node request.

 ::